PureStorage-OpenConnect/py-pure-client/README.md

 ## Overview

-The `py-pure-client` Python package provides clients that use the Pure1 1.x REST API and the FlashArray REST 2.x API.
+The `py-pure-client` Python package provides clients that use the Pure1 1.x REST API, the FlashArray REST 2.x API, and the FlashBlade REST 2.x API.

 For the current FlashBlade REST 1.x Python SDK, [see here](https://github.com/purestorage/purity_fb_python_client).
 For the current FlashArray REST 1.x Python SDK, [see here](https://github.com/PureStorage-OpenConnect/rest-client).